 Latex foam mattresses are often natural, organic, and don’t contain any harmful chemicals that are usually found in polyurethane foams.
 Companies like Essentia offer organic and latex memory foam made with hevea milk, GOLS-certified organic latex, Dunlop latex, organic essential oils, and natural plant extracts, and GOTS-certified organic cotton.

 What Is Latex Memory Foam?

-Latex is a similar material to memory foam in the sense that it contours to the body.
+Latex is unlike memory foam as it doesn't naturally contour to the body.
+Organic latex is made from hevea milk, the sap of the rubber tree.
+Like a rubber ball that bounces back, when you lie down on latex its instinct is to push back causing pressure points.
 However, latex mattresses have a faster recovery time and a lot more bounce.
 Latex mattresses can be made differently, with natural latex and synthetic latex being the two most common materials.

 Natural latex comes from rubber trees and is the purest, most natural option available for the health- and environmentally conscious.
 Synthetic latex is a different kind of rubber made from various synthetic materials intended to mimic the natural look and feel.

 In addition to natural and synthetic latex, you can also choose from Talalay or Dunlop latex.